batshevaisaacson/batshevaisaacson/README.md

 # Batsheva Isaacson

-🎓 Recent **Data Science graduate**, passionate about solving problems and turning data into insights
+🎓 Recent Data Science graduate, passionate about solving problems and turning data into insights
 💼 Actively looking for opportunities in **Data Science** or **Data Analytics**

 ### 🛠️ Skills